 Field Work through the Field Work Course Option

-The Field Work Office maintains a list of placements which provide opportunities for observation and participation which are not ordinarily available in classwork.
+The Community-Engaged Learning Office maintains a list of placements which provide opportunities for observation and participation which are not ordinarily available in classwork.
 Every field work student is supervised by a faculty member who evaluates the intellectual merit of the proposed field work, determines the amount of credit to be given, and decides upon the academic requirements for the awarding of credit.
 Field work may be done during the academic year or in the summer.

 Summer and Independent Field Work Opportunities